≡ Menu

 COPD is a medical term used to describe a variety of different progressive lung diseases, which will include the following:

-Each of which are characterized by breathing difficulties and will often “share” similar symptoms which may include:
+Each of these is characterized by breathing difficulties and will often “share” similar symptoms, which may include:

 • Shortness of breath,